What is Health Information Management? Where Biz, Tech & Health Meet

 In addition to these skills, Dr. Lynn Ward, associate dean of health professions, said, “HIM professionals need to be able to communicate effectively, problem-solve, work independently and be very detail-oriented.”
 So, how do you acquire so many different skills?
 A bachelor’s in HIM can be your first step.

 These functions are really the overarching themes/specialty areas that fall under the HIM umbrella:

 - Health information management encompasses coding and revenue cycle, informatics, data analytics, and information governance.

 - Coding and revenue cycle management includes assigning diagnostic and procedural codes for billing to managing the revenue flow from the patient registration to final discharge.

 - Informatics oversees the technology aspects of managing health information, whereas data analytics manages the integrity of data through mapping and quality improvement processes.

-- Information governance focuses on HIM operations and compliance and ensures protection of protected health information (PHI).
-Each of these areas within HIM have entry-level opportunities with potential to reach executive level positions at the mastery level.
+- Information governance focuses on HIM operations and compliance and ensures the protection of protected health information (PHI).
+Each of these areas within HIM has entry-level opportunities with the potential to reach executive-level positions at the mastery level.

 Is Health Information Management a Good Career Choice?

-According to the American Health Information Management Association (AHIMA), earning a bachelor’s or master’s degree in HIM can lead to a long-lasting career in one of the fastest-growing industries in the nation?
+Commission on Accreditation for Health Informatics and Information Management Education – can lead to a long-lasting career in one of the fastest-growing industries in the nation?
 As the HIM profession continues to grow, so do the career opportunities.
 These are just a sampling of job roles AHIMA notes are available, and many more opportunities exist nationally and internationally.